Start: Grazalema Finish: Ronda

 Challenge: Travel to Grazalema

-On the first day of walking, you have a choice between 2 short circular routes.
-Both walks afford beautiful views and a striking combination of red earth tones adorned by green vegetation.
-In the afternoon, time to explore small shops in the village and enjoy some refreshment on an outdoor terrace.
+Your first day presents a choice of short circular routes from Grazalema.
+Both walks afford picture-perfect views and a striking combination of red earth tones against green vegetation.
+Breathe in the aromas of Mediterranean plants as you hike.
+Later, plan an afternoon wander to explore small village shops and select a spot to savour some refreshing sangria.

-Short transfer to the starting point for your walk, in Villaluenga del Rosario, situated below a steep rocky outcropping.
-From there you walk down to Llanos del Republicano, a valley with a deep limestone cave where the river disappears underground.
-Strolling between the Sierra de Libar and Sierra del Palo, you pass grey-white limestone hills and impressive karstic formations on the way to Montejaque, a lovely town and the last “Pueblo Blanco” on your trip.
-Although today’s route is long, you won’t find it too demanding.
+Jump in the taxi for a short transfer to Villaluenga del Rosario, the starting point for today’s walk dramatically situated beneath a rocky outcropping.
+Trundling down to Llanos del Republicano, you discover a secret valley where a the river sinks into a deep limestone cave in the ground.
+Sandwiched between the Sierra de Libar and Sierra del Palo, your route traverses grey-white limestone hills and impressive karstic formations to reach one of the Serranía de Ronda’s prettiest towns: Montejaque, where you check off the last ‘pueblo blanco’ on your list.

-Your program comes to an end today after breakfast.
-Departure from Ronda.
+Your self-guided walking trip comes to an end today after breakfast.

 This inn is the result of joining several typical manor houses from the period in which Grazalema was at its peak of industrialisation during the 19th century.
 It still preserves it s patios, its back entrance with an iron gate and the main entranceway decorated with tiles.

 This traditional country house has bright rooms with views to the mountains, an outdoor swimming pool, a garden and a terrace with barbecue area.
 The decoration in pastel colours and traditional furniture gives the rooms a special and welcoming touch.